Biography of Margot Day & Kurtis Knight

 The featured review in CMJ New Music Report’s Futures section summarizes her past and her present; “Margot Day continues to document her intense songwriting style and futuristic vocal and flute sounds.
-Day, classically trained in opera and flute, demonstrates her dramatic style with electronic-based musical accompaniment and dark, sensual vocals.
-Vocally, she’s similar in style to Kate Bush, and Tori Amos."
+Day, classically trained in opera and flute, demonstrates her dramatic style with electronic-based musical accompaniment and dark, sensual vocals".

 Day put together an international team.
-Multi-instrumentalist Kurtis Knight from California continues to bring his on special magnitism, melding with Day.
-Knight offer's a beautiful presence, on-stage with keyboard samples, loops, soundscapes, guitar and dance beats.
-His sense of timing, fun, ambiance and ritual expands the Metamorph experience.
-Knight has a wealth of knowledge with playing live electronics.
-Knight has been in tune with Day since working on her Electronic Experimental Pop album SACRED! and her 2010 Pagan Pop Fantasy Rock album Moss Circle.
-The telepathic and transcendent connection that Knight shares with Day weaves magic throughout the songs and the concert.
+Partner and Multi-instrumentalist Kurtis Knight from California continues to bring his own special magnetism, melding with Day.
+Knight offer's a strong presence with on-stage with guitar, keyboard, loops, soundscapes, electronic beats.
+His sense of timing, fun, ambiance expands the Metamorph experience.
+Knight has been in tune with Day since working on the electronic experimental Pop album SACRED! and their 2010 Fantasy Rock album Moss Circle.

-The Metamorph beats stem from Day’s collaboration with Parisian producer and composer DJ Ari Karma.
-Visuals from Maik L. Knight, a VJ video artist from Berlin, Germany, project a mood of expansion and vibe of exhilaration at the concerts, allowing Day to perform a fully immersive magical working on the audiences.
-Day’s and Knight's daughter, Los Angeles-based singer and actress Julifer Day, who contributed lyrics to Metamorph, may hit the stage when the show is on the west coast.
-Together they create “an alchemy of sound and visuals that portray how our lives are ever changing and expanding.”
+Some of the Metamorph beats stem from Day’s collaboration with Parisian producer and composer DJ Ari Karma.
+Visuals from Maik L. Knight, a VJ video artist from Berlin, Germany, project a mood of expansion and vibe of exhilaration at the concerts, allowing Day to perform a fully immersive creative performance for audiences.

-Metamorph invokes a state of flux, which makes it hard to keep still.
-Concerts that conjure a frenzy of excitement, transformation and, ultimately, unification.
-Invoking the feeling of community and the aura of gatherings like Burning Man.
-An alchemy of sound and visuals that portray how our lives are ever changing and expanding.
+Metamorph music comes from transformation and healing.
+An Alchemy of sound and visuals that portray how our lives are ever changing and expanding.
 With spontaneous bursts of art, dance, magic and love, held together by the music and capable of awakening human potential and positive energy.

 Metamorph is “music for morphing.”
 Day invites the listener to “become the wave, the phoenix, the butterfly, the pirate.”